 On websites like Immowelt, Immonet and Immobilienscout24, make sure to register and create a profile on all three apartment platforms.
 This will save you tons of time so you don’t have to enter your information over and over again every time you put in a new apartment rental application.

 Tip: Switch on notifications to immediately receive updates when new apartment listings that fit your search criteria are listed.
-This way you can be one of the first to apply, get ahead of the pack and hopefully quickly rent your dream apartment in Berlin.
+This way you can be one of the first to request a viewing, get ahead of the pack and hopefully quickly rent your dream apartment in Berlin.

 Facebook Groups: Long Term Apartments in Berlin